Benchmarking Model Predictive Control Algorithms in Building Optimization Testing Framework (BOPTEST): Results

 \subsubsection{Multi-zone office (ASHRAE 2006 VAVReaheat)}

 The test case represents the middle floor of an office building located in Chicago, IL, as described in the set of DOE Commercial Building Benchmarks for new construction~\citep{deru2011us} with weather data from TMY3 for Chicago O'Hare International Airport.
 The represented floor has five zones, with four perimeter zones and one core zone.
 The occupied time for the HVAC system is between 6 AM and 7 PM each day.
 The HVAC system is a multi-zone single-duct Variable Air Volume (VAV) system with pressure-independent terminal boxes with reheat.
-A schematic of the system is shown in Figure~\ref{fig:5zone}.
+A schematic of the system can be found in \citep{blum2021building}.
 The cooling and heating coils are water-based, served by an air-cooled chiller and air-to-water heat pump respectively.
 A number of low-level, local-loop controllers are used to maintain the desired setpoints using the available actuators.
-The primary local-loop controllers are specified on the diagrams of Figure~\ref{fig:5zone_low_level} as C1 to C3.
+The primary local-loop controllers are specified in \citep{blum2021building} as C1 to C3.
 C1 is responsible for maintaining the zone temperature setpoints as determined by the operating mode of the system and implements dual-maximum logic.
 C2 is responsible for maintaining the duct static pressure setpoint and implements a duct static pressure reset strategy.
 C3 is responsible for maintaining the supply air temperature setpoint as well as the minimum outside air flow rate as determined by the operating mode of the system.
 In this case, we assume the fan speed to be constant and our supervisory MPC controller manipulates the damper position and reheat control signal to control the airflow and zone supply air temperature respectively (at each zone).
 In addition, the central HVAC cooling and heating units are manipulated to control the central supply air temperature.
 The optimization objective is to minimize the overall cooling and heating loads while maintaining the occupant comfort bounds and central supply air temperature.
-The state and input box constraints are as follows:
+The state and input box constraints are as follows\footnote{For more details on both case-studies, please refer to the figures and control mappings in \citep{blum2021building}}: